adleary-AIEngineer/adleary-AIEngineer.github.io/about.md

-# About Me
+# About
+I design and lead the development of AI-enabled systems for complex, high-stakes operational environments.

-Action-oriented CBRN and emergency management leader with 20+ years of experience delivering results at the intersection of policy, planning, and operations across DHS, HHS, DoD-assisted portfolios, state, and local partners.
-Proven record of:
+I am an action-oriented project and program management professional in emergency management, with a focus on chemical and biological threats.
+I bring over 20 years of experience delivering results at the intersection of policy, planning, and operations, with a proven record of:
    * Standing up and scaling national-level chemical preparedness and response programs.
    * Driving complex interagency initiatives from concept through implementation.
    * Leading crisis action planning for pandemics, major hurricanes, wildfires, and CBRN.

+This experience informs how I now approach complex technical systems: as mission-critical platforms that must operate under real-world constraints.

 I bring a multidisciplinary perspective spanning biotechnology, emergency and disaster management, military CBRN and civilian HAZMAT operations, medical countermeasures policy and requirements, and federal program/portfolio management.
 Not a single-domain specialist, but a practitioner who tackles problems from multiple angles and gets things done.

-Leaning in to data science, artificial intelligence, machine learning, and cloud-based application development to augment and enhance current skill set.

-# Leadership Values
-## Honor Dignity
-I believe that every person possesses inherent worth.
-My leadership starts with honoring the dignity of my team, which goes beyond mere politeness.
-I commit to accepting you as you are, seeking to understand your lived experience, and protecting the ten elements of dignity in every interaction.
-I see our diversity of perspective and knowledge not just as an asset, but as a requirement for our collective success.

-## Cultivate Character
-I am a lifelong learner, and I expect us to grow together.
-While I value competence—the skills to do the job—I place equal weight on character.
-These "human skills" are the most difficult to master, often requiring us to unlearn a lifetime of conditioning.
-I believe a day is never wasted if we learn something new about ourselves, our craft, or each other.

-## Empower People
-My primary responsibilities are the accomplishment of the mission and the welfare of my team.
-These are not in competition; they are symbiotic.
-By adopting a facilitative leadership style, I work alongside you to uncover solutions and remove obstacles.
-When I take care of you, I trust you to take care of the mission.

-## Embrace Vulnerability
-I am human and I will make mistakes.
-When I fail, I will acknowledge it and apologize.
-I grant you the authority to call me out when I miss the mark, just as I will be thoughtful and considerate in providing feedback to you.
-I don’t seek "attaboys"—I seek the truth.
-I believe we cannot improve without the courage to be honest about where we stand.

-## Fuel Curiosity
-I ask questions to understand, never as a "gotcha."
-I use curiosity as the engine for our development, probing deeper into problems and perspectives to find the best path forward.
-By staying inquisitive about our work and each other, we transform challenges into opportunities for growth and ensure that our mission is driven by insight rather than assumption.
+That same multidisciplinary, execution-focused mindset now guides how I am building capability in AI systems and cloud architecture.

+In parallel, I am developing hands-on skills in AI systems and cloud architecture, with the goal of designing and guiding the development of production-grade AI platforms and decision-support systems.

+My background in leading complex, high-stakes programs shapes how I approach technology: I think in terms of systems, architecture, and operational realities.
+As I expand into more technical work, I focus on how AI, data platforms, and cloud infrastructure fit together to form reliable, maintainable, and scalable systems.

+Rather than positioning myself purely as an individual contributor engineer, I am intentionally building toward roles that combine technical depth with system architecture, platform design, and technical leadership responsibility.
+My focus is on understanding how to design AI-enabled platforms end-to-end — from service boundaries and data flows to deployment models, observability, and lifecycle management.

+## What I’m Building Capability In

+### AI & LLM Systems
+- Designing end-to-end LLM application architectures
+- Retrieval-Augmented Generation (RAG) system design
+- Multi-step LLM orchestration and workflow design
+- Evaluation strategies and monitoring of model behavior
+- Responsible integration of LLMs into operational systems

+### Backend Platforms & APIs
+- Service-oriented backend architecture
+- API design for AI-driven platforms
+- Async workflows and background processing models
+- Logging, monitoring, and system observability

+### Data Platforms
+- Data modeling for AI-enabled applications
+- MongoDB for document and workflow persistence
+- SQL for structured data and analytics
+- Schema and versioning strategies for evolving systems

+### Cloud & Infrastructure Architecture
+- Cloud-native system design on AWS
+- Compute, storage, and networking architecture
+- Environment separation (dev/staging/prod)
+- Security, scalability, and cost considerations
+- Deployment and operational architecture patterns

+### Languages & Tools (for architectural depth)
+- Python
+- SQL
+- Git and collaborative workflows
+- Testing frameworks
+- CI/CD pipelines

+## Architectural & Systems Perspective

+My work in emergency management and chemical and biological threat domains requires disciplined systems thinking, risk awareness, and operational planning.
+I bring that same mindset into technical architecture:

+- Designing for failure modes and recovery
+- Making architectural tradeoffs explicit
+- Prioritizing reliability and clarity over unnecessary complexity
+- Ensuring systems can be operated, monitored, and evolved over time

+This perspective informs how I approach AI and cloud architecture, particularly in environments where safety, accountability, and resilience matter.

+## Why AI Systems and Cloud Architecture

+I am focused on AI systems and cloud architecture because they enable scalable decision support, automation, and data-driven capabilities in complex operational environments.
+My interest is not limited to building models, but in designing the full platforms that support them — including data pipelines, service layers, and operational tooling.

+## What You’ll Find on This Site

+This site documents my transition through system designs, hands-on projects, and architectural writeups.
+You will find:

+- AI and LLM system architecture designs
+- Cloud and data platform architectures
+- Project case studies focused on system design
+- Engineering and architecture notes with explicit tradeoffs

+These materials reflect both my technical growth and my focus on building systems that are suitable for real-world deployment.

+If you are interested in AI system architecture, cloud platform design, or applying these technologies in complex operational domains, I welcome the opportunity to connect.